 Property taxes are due twice a year in April and December.
-The county in which you purchased a home sends out these tax bills in accordance with the annual property taxes.
+The county in which you purchased a home sends out these tax bills by the annual property taxes.
 If you’re a homeowner here’s what you need to know and how property tax bills relate to them being due.

 There are a few different categories you may fit into.